Vinci-virtuoso/dashboard-pilet/README.md

 Tailwind CSS is included via CDN in `injectTailwind.ts`.
 Styles are responsive and accessible.

-## 🧪 Testing

-Basic tests can be added using:

-- Jest

 ## 📌 Assumptions

 - Posts added are **not persisted** to the API (local only).